 Mentioned below are the various charges applicable while applying for Schengen Tourist Visa.

 Overall visa fee totals up to Rs.
-6100/- per person if courier and SMS charges are also availed.
+7160/- per person.
+Additionally, VFS also charges extra for value-added services like SMS, courier, and so on.
 It can be paid in cash or challan.
 Once you have submitted your application, you will be guided to submit the cash to the teller.

 VFS Premium Lounge service